 - a) Subjects:

 - i. unauthenticated external IT entities that send and receive information mediated by the TOE;

-- ii. standard Linux processes that send and receive information mediated by the TOE;
+- ii. standard Linux processes and processes providing a virtual machine environment that send and receive information mediated by the TOE;

 - b) Information:

 - i.
 Network data routed through the TOE;

 - ii.
 No other information;